bit-sync/cmdos/README.md

 # CmdOS

-this is a basic, python, embeddable OS.
+This is a basic, python, embeddable OS.

 ## Installation